 After the Great Wall I went to the pastry stand that had a long line and using very sophisticated hand gestures, got 4 custard tarts (4 fingers) and about 20 cream puffs (1 finger, gesturing like a scoop, and pointing to the cream puffs) it costs an astounding $1.18.

 I discovered where Anderson Windows are made

 I want the three person tandem.
 The last picture is of the local bike repair shop.

-Our dinner has been very varied.
+Our dinner have been very varied.
 The first night we went to Mr Shi’s Dumplings and had dumplings (crazy I know).
 This is a place that caters to English speaking tourists and expats and the dumplings were pretty good.
 The second night we went a little more adventurous and went to a hot pot place that did not have any English signs or pictures.
 We walked in and someone came up to us and told us that they spoke English and told us that we wanted to get a combo pot with a hot and a mild section of spice and one of each sauce (sesame, tahini, and hot).
 She then walked us to large fridges that had plates (we got squid and mushrooms) and skewers of assorted “things”.
 I think that I ended up with some tripe, mushrooms, processed stuff, veggies, and assorted meatish.
-You then cook your stuff in the liquid and it was really good.
+We then cooked out skewers in the liquid and it was really good.
 The following night we went to a place that only served one dish which was an oddity because most of the restaurants here have a larger menu than US Chinese restaurants.
 Yesterday we had a really great late lunch that consisted of spicy Szechuan food (snap peas and peppers, spicy squid and peppers, home fries, green beans and pork, mushrooms and beef) which was really good.
-When we got back here I then ran and grabbed the pictured deserts which was my real dinner.